Workshops & Events

 By participating in student-led case competitions, conferences and club activities.
 You’ll have the opportunity to apply your classroom learning and meet people from the business community including potential employers.

 - The UBC Sauder Summit Global Case Competition is organized and hosted by UBC Sauder students each March.

 - The Case Competition Club organizes internal and external competitions including the National Strategy Consulting Competition and Conference and the Strategy Consulting Initiative.

 - UBC Sauder also hosts annual conferences include Chasing Sustainability, Me Inc., and Imprint.

 Look for opportunities to get involved throughout the year!

 Which BCom option is the right fit for me?

 After your second year in the program, you can shape your own career path by choosing one of the BCom options.
 The Business Career Centre hosts an Options Night event to help you make the best decision.

 Options Night: Understanding Your Career Path (Nov 12)

 This event will help you make an informed and confident decision about your BCom option.
 Come out to hear faculty members speak about option courses and related career paths.
-Faculty and senior students will be there to share their academic and professional experiences.
-The event will end with speed interviews where students can ask questions to working professionals and alumni and learn what people like about their jobs and how they got started.
+Faculty, senior students, alumni, and option-related clubs will be there to share their academic and professional experiences.
+Full details are available on COOL.